MicrosoftDocs/learn/learn-pr/windows/build-simple-website/includes/4-css-basics.md

 To preview using **Visual Studio Code**, select on `index.html` and select **Open In Default Browser**.

-The webpage will open in your default browser.
+The webpage opens in your default browser.
 Notice that the light theme using a green background appears.

 ![Screenshot of website with light theme applied](../media/chrome-light-theme.png)